travismacdonald/TrainingMode-CommunityEdition/README.md

 ﻿<p align="center"><img src="Logos/Training-Mode-banner.png"  alt=""  width="300"/></p>

-# Training Mode - More
+# Training Mode - Community Edition

-Training Mode - More is an expanded and updated version of UnclePunch's training modpack for Super Smash Bros.
+Training Mode - Community Edition is an expanded and updated version of UnclePunch's training modpack for Super Smash Bros.
 Melee.

-To download the ISO, click [here](https://github.com/AlexanderHarrison/TrainingMode-More/releases/latest).
+To download the ISO, click [here](https://github.com/AlexanderHarrison/TrainingMode-CommunityEdition/releases/latest).

 Join [the discord](https://discord.gg/2Khb8CVP7A) to discuss changes, new features, or ask for assistance.